This post contains affiliate links. Read my policy here.

 Look for common hunger signs of licking lips or rooting (turning head and opening mouth) and feed on baby’s timeline.

-In the early weeks of breastfeeding while you’re trying to establish your milk supply it’s crucial to feed on demand, as your body makes milk to meet your baby’s demands–the more your baby nurses, the more your body makes.
+In the early weeks of breastfeeding while you’re trying to establish your milk supply, it’s crucial to feed on demand, as your body makes milk to meet your baby’s demands–the more your baby nurses, the more your body makes.

-Most babies aren’t born hungry, as their little appetites don’t kick in until about day three.
+However, you may find that in the early days of your baby’s life they won’t seem too hungry– and that’s because most babies aren’t born hungry, as their little appetites don’t kick in until about day three.

 5. Don’t let baby sleep through feedings